couchbase/query/tutorial/content/slide-54.md

      ON KEYS jungleville.friends
 </pre>

 Thank you for exploring N1QL.
-Remember, this was just a quick tutorial. <a href="http://www.couchbase.com/communities/n1ql#n1qldownload">Download N1QL</a> today and try out more complex queries.
+Remember, this was just a quick tutorial. <a href="http://www.couchbase.com/nosql-databases/downloads#PreRelease">Download Couchbase 4.0</a> today and try out more complex queries.